-A mini-grant was used to support a forage field day in August to integrate livestock grazing and cropping at the Beresford Southeast Farm.
+In 2018, a mini-grant was used to support a forage field day in August to integrate livestock grazing and cropping at the Beresford Southeast Farm.

 Expected outcomes.
 Short term: extension, public sector, and private consultants will be provided with opportunities for training on local vegetable and fruit cooperatives, production techniques, marketing, and pest management.
 Intermediate term: 50% of trained extension, public sector, and private consultants will provide training to producers on topics related to vegetable and fruit cooperatives, production techniques, marketing, and pest management.
 Long-term: 25% of producers attending training will adopt practices related to local food production

 Support a local food production/marketing workshop, held in conjunction with the Sioux Falls Organic Conference in early December.
 Fifty participants are expected consisting of; SDSU Extension, NGO’s, private industry and farmers.
 The audience should better understand the principles of food production; general production, high tunnel management, marketing, food cooperatives and CSA’s.
 We also will support the South Dakota Local Foods Conference held in November each year.
 SARE will support travel scholarships and mini-grants concerning high tunnels, producer cooperation and general production practices.
 Educators will use information gained at workshops to educate producers.